Recognition of same-sex unions in Bolivia: Background

-Recognition of free unions (2020–present)
+Recognition of some unions and Constitutional Tribunal ruling

-On 5 October 2018, couple David Aruquipa Pérez and Guido Montaño Durán went to a Civil Registry Service (SERECI) office in La Paz seeking to formalise their 9-year-old relationship as a free union.
+On 5 October 2018, David Aruquipa Pérez and Guido Montaño Durán applied to formalise their 9-year-old relationship as a free union at a Civil Registry Service (SERECI) office in La Paz.
 The registry refused, alleging that the Political Constitution prevented the registration of same-sex unions.
-The couple filed an administrative appeal invoking violations of human rights and Article 256 of the Constitution.
-In September 2019, SERECI issued a resolution affirming the rejection, and on 10 February 2020 the couple filed a lawsuit in court.
+In September 2019, the SERECI issued a resolution affirming the rejection, and on 10 February 2020 the couple filed a lawsuit challenging the refusal, invoking violations of human rights and Article 256 of the Constitution.
 On 3 July 2020, the Second Constitutional Chamber of the La Paz Departmental Court of Justice, citing advisory opinion OC 24/7 issued by the Inter-American Court of Human Rights, ruled in favor of the couple.
-SERECI appealed the decision to the Constitutional Court.
-On 9 December 2020, SERECI reversed its position and issued "Resolution 003/2020", ordering the registration of the free union of Aruquipa Pérez and Montaño Durán.
+However, the SERECI later appealed the decision to the Constitutional Tribunal.
+On 9 December 2020, the SERECI reversed its position and issued "Resolution 003/2020", ordering the registration of the free union of Aruquipa Pérez and Montaño Durán.
 The couple finally registered their union on 18 December 2020.
 This decision sets a precedent for other same-sex couples to access this recognition in Bolivia.
 LGBT groups described the decision as "historic".